JosephTrevorrow/Exploring-VFF-in-MADDPG/README.md

 The plotting tool "originalPlot.py" has been included.
 This is a minor modified file that uses matplotlib to create graphs from results, which are read in through JSON data created through the logging library Sacred (https://sacred.readthedocs.io/en/stable/index.html) and its simple file observer.
 Full sets of results will be incrementally added to this repo, expect to see 3 folders of results for each test (testing on 3 random seeds).

+This research has been self-evaluated on its ethical considerations, following the standards set by Data Hazards (https://datahazards.com/index.html).
+There is details of this in the project dissertation.

 Any questions about this library should be directed to Joseph (sgjtrevo@liverpool.ac.uk), we can only pray that TurnItIn isnt going to flag this as me plagerising myself!
 (Hence why this library is private)